oxwhirl/smac/docs/smac.md

 SMAC is based on the popular real-time strategy (RTS) game [StarCraft II](http://us.battle.net/sc2/en/game/guide/whats-sc2) written by [Blizzard](http://blizzard.com/).
 In a regular full game of StarCraft II, one or more humans compete against each other or against a built-in game AI to gather resources, construct buildings, and build armies of units to defeat their opponents.

-Akin to most RTSs, StarCraft has two main gameplay components: macromanagement and micromanagement. _Macromanagement_ refers to high-level strategic considerations, such as economy and resource management. _Micromanagement_ (micro), on the other hand, refers to fine-grained control of individual units.
+Akin to most RTSs, StarCraft has two main gameplay components: macromanagement and micromanagement.
+- _Macromanagement_ (macro) refers to high-level strategic considerations, such as economy and resource management.
+- _Micromanagement_ (micro) refers to fine-grained control of individual units.

 ### Micromanagement

 StarCraft has been used as a research platform for AI, and more recently, RL.
-Typically, the game is framed as a single-agent problem: an agent takes the role of a human player, making macromanagement decisions and performing micromanagement as a puppeteer that issues orders to individual units from a centralised controller.
+Typically, the game is framed as a competitive problem: an agent takes the role of a human player, making macromanagement decisions and performing micromanagement as a puppeteer that issues orders to individual units from a centralised controller.

 In order to build a rich multi-agent testbed, we instead focus solely on micromanagement.
 Micro is a vital aspect of StarCraft gameplay with a high skill ceiling, and is practiced in isolation by amateur and professional players.